teichmaa/timetable/input.md

 To see the result, simply type `main` in ghci or run the program using ghc.
 The output format is rather expressive.

-To see more than first found timetable, simply call `showTimeTable((createTimeTables lectures slots)!!n)` where `n` means that n-th found timetable will be shown.
+To see more than first found timetable, simply call `showTimeTable((createTimeTables allLectures customSlots)!!n)` where `n` means that n-th found timetable will be shown.

-To check how many timetables there are, use `length (createTimeTables lectures slots)`.
+To check how many timetables there are, use `length (createTimeTables allLectures customSlots)`.
 Beware, this can take very long (up to hours) with bigger inputs (e.g. when number of all slots is bigger than 50) - because not just one, but all possibilities will be searched.